- Inline training data. Pass

 Send labeled examples.
 No data?
 Use

-generate or label_data instead.Create a Job
+generate or label_data instead.3

 training_data, generate, or label_data (see Input modes).